noornee/lex/README.md

 |:-----: | :--: | :----: | :------: | :---:  | :--: |
 | > 25   | > 18 | > 6    |  > 48    | > 12.1 | ❌  |

+<sub>The table displays the recommended versions for browsers, though older versions *may* be compatible to an extent.</sub>

 <sub>Based on [Can I Use](https://caniuse.com) data</sub>

 # 🚩 Bugs, Issues, and other Important Information